Facility granted unilaterally to developing countries including the 'Everything but arms initiative' for Least Developed Countries.

 Working or processing outside the territory of the beneficiary country (without prejudice to regional cumulation) is not permitted.
 Goods exported and subsequently returned may be considered as originating only if it can be demonstrated that they are the same as those exported, and that they have not undergone any operations beyond those necessary to preserve them in good condition.

-The direct transport rule previously existing in the GSP rules of origin has been replaced by a more flexible non manipulation principle (see Article 74 CCIP) This means that the products declared for release for free circulation in the European Union must be the same products as exported from the beneficiary country in which they are considered to originate.
+The long-standing direct transport rule previously existing in the GSP rules of origin has been replaced by a more flexible non manipulation principle (see Article Article 43 of Delegated Regulation (EU) 2015/2446).
+This means that the products declared for release for free circulation in the European Union must be the same products as exported from the beneficiary country in which they are considered to originate.
 They must not have been altered, transformed in any way or subjected to operations other than operations to preserve them in good condition.

-The normal proof of origin for goods exported from a beneficiary country to the Community is certificate of origin Form A. Except for derogations, an invoice declaration may be used for goods whose total value does not exceed Euro 6 000.
+The normal proof of origin for goods exported from a beneficiary country to the EU is the certificate of origin Form A. Except for derogations, an invoice declaration may be used for goods whose total value does not exceed Euro 6 000.

-Where goods of Community origin are exported to a beneficiary country with a view to bilateral cumulation, the Community exporter must use movement certificate EUR 1.
+Where goods of EU origin are exported to a beneficiary country with a view to bilateral cumulation, the EU exporter must use a movement certificate EUR 1.
 An invoice declaration may be used by approved exporters and also by any exporter for goods whose total value does not exceed Euro 6.000.

 The period of validity is 10 months.